Policy Title: Special Recognition Awards

 6.1 Nomination and Selection

 The Registrar’s Office is responsible for requesting graduate clearing confirmation and issuing calls for nomination to members of the college community at appropriate points in advance of presentation dates and, when applicable, convocation ceremonies.
-The Call for Nomination will be submitted for recognition awards as indicated in Appendix A and based on established timelines.
+The Call for Nomination for Special Recognition Awards (Appendix A) will be made based on established timelines, with submissions received through an online application.

 6.2 Nature of the Awards